 With AI-based intelligence, IT can manage the network more efficiently, taking advantage of automation to save both time and money.

 After an alert is sent to your team, they will see the issues—ranked in terms of priority—followed by the root causes and the steps taken to reach a solution.
 All of this is done proactively before the issue escalates to a major catastrophe.

 Programmable RF Application-Specific Integrated Circuits (ASICs) are custom-developed to provide you with real-time analytics as well as a platform for future innovation and capabilities.
-RF ASICs are embedded on mission-critical access points such as the Cisco Catalyst® 9120 and 9130 Series and can perform advanced RF spectrum analysis.
+RF ASICs are embedded on mission-critical access points such as the Cisco Catalyst 9120, 9130 and 9124 Series and can perform advanced RF spectrum analysis.
 They can deliver significant features, such as:

-Combined with Cisco DNA Assurance, this gives you radio frequency visibility and intelligence to help you run your networks better.
+Combined with Cisco DNA Center’s assurance capabilities, this gives you radio frequency visibility and intelligence to help you run your networks better.
 And that’s not all.
 More new and exciting features are in development.